Get started with sensitivity labels

 End-user documentation for sensitivity labels

 The most effective end-user documentation will be customized guidance and instructions you provide for the label names and configurations you choose.
-However, you can use the following resources for basic instructions:
+See the following blog post for a download package that you can use to train users and drive adoption: End User Training for Sensitivity Labels in M365 – How to Accelerate Your Adoption.

 If your sensitivity labels apply encryption for PDF documents, these documents can be opened with Microsoft Edge on Windows or Mac.
 For more information, and alternative readers, see Which PDF readers are supported for protected PDFs?